canjs/canjs/index.md

 - __created__ - an instance is created on the server
 - __updated__ - an instance is updated on the server
 - __destroyed__ - an instance is destroyed on the server

+### can.Model.List `new can.Model.List( items )`

+A can.Observe.List that automatically removes items when they are destroyed.

 ## can.View `can.View( idOrUrl, data )`